jason0x43/alfred-toggl/README.md

 Actioning a time entry will show various properties for that entry, and also allow the entry to be modified or deleted.
 Holding `Cmd` while actioning a time entry from the list will continue the time entry (either creating a new instance of the entry or extending its duration, depending on the configured default behavior).

+If no entries are running, hold `Ctrl` while actioning the most recent time entry will "unstop" it.
+A new entry will be created with the same start time as the origina, and the original will be removed.
+The end result will be as if the entry had never been stopped.

 In the timer property list, actioning a property will allow it to be modifed.
 If the property involves selecting an option or a true/false value, a checklist of possible values will be presented.
 If the property is a string, number, or time, a new value can be entered directly.
 Pressing Enter will update the property.

 ![Timer menu](doc/timer_properties.png?raw=true)